Ari-Glikman/DataCollection-UI/README.md

-# Graphical display of tables
+# Graphical Display of Tables

 Here we will document how you can get the results of your [Data Collection](https://github.com/Ari-Glikman/DataCollection) to be displayed graphically.
 The output of your project will look like this: